Request for controller_issues_bulk_edit_after_save hook

 Also, the current journal of an issue can be retrieved using

-#6 Updated by Holger Just about 11 years ago
+#6 Updated by Holger Just over 12 years ago

 Journal#save is currently only called in